devsecops/defcon-workshop/section-4/README.md

     * `docker build -t us.gcr.io/$PROJECT_ID/attackhost .`
     * `gcloud docker -- push us.gcr.io/$PROJECT_ID/attackhost`
 2. Navigate to Google Container Registry and verify the image exists.
+3. Make sure the `PROJECT_ID` is correct in the `attack-host.yaml` file
-3. Start the attackhost deployment by typing - `kubectl apply -f attack-host.yaml`
+4. Start the attackhost deployment by typing - `kubectl apply -f attack-host.yaml`

 ## Using Attack Host to exploit
 1. SSH into the attackhost container by typing - `kubectl exec -it <pod-name> bash`.
 You can get the name of the pod by running `kubectl get pods` and searching for the attackhost pod name.
 2. Run `jexboss` by typing - `python jexboss.py -u <URL>` for both the vulnerable and non-vulnerable JBOSS servers.The URL can be found by navigating to the pods section, clicking on the pod and obtaining the ip address.  the URL will look something like this: `http://10.4.1.5:8080`
 3. Notice the different output and the ease of standing up sandboxed environments for security testing.
+4. Exit out of the attack host.

 ## Destroying the environment
 1. Delete all the deployments by typing - `kubectl delete deployments --all`
 2. Delete all the pods by typing - `kubectl delete pods --all`
 3. Deleting the remote K8S cluster on GKE - `gcloud alpha container clusters delete remote-cluster`
+4. Remove all the images from GCR.

 ## Switching context to minikube